syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/extract-particular-text-and-highlight.md

 ---
 layout: post
-title: Extract and Highlight Text in Blazor PDF Viewer | Syncfusion&reg;
+title: Extract and Highlight Text in Blazor PDF Viewer | Syncfusion
-description: Learn here all about how to extract specific text and highlight it in the Syncfusion&reg; Blazor PDF Viewer component.
+description: Learn here all about how to extract specific text and highlight it in the Syncfusion Blazor PDF Viewer component.
 platform: Blazor
 control: PDF Viewer
 documentation: ug